 Number one is to codify what kind of activities you’re engaging in.
 It is important to note how many trainings, how many courses, how many assets, how many deployments, because you need to have those numbers to improve your efficacy at those on a year to year basis.
 Our output metrics fall into two flavors.

 Number one is quality.
 Did they like it?
 How many of you guys have an external customer advisory board but not an internal employee advisory board?
 Asking people, did I do a good job?
 Is kind of a natural thing we should all be doing, but we’re so focused on doing an externally, we don’t do it inside our organizations.

 And then does it change the behavior and productivity of our team?
 You actually can measure real good CFO friendly metrics.
 That enablement can control such as, are we improving reducing the time to competency for our new hires in these customer facing roles?
-Are people spending less time, maybe 12% less time, Jake looking for things and 12% more time doing their jobs?
+Are people spending less time, maybe 12% less time, or 12% more time doing their jobs?

 Revenue enablement is an approach that basically says, don’t worry about the titles.
 Don’t worry about the functions, but be thinking about how can we support the only thing that matters, which is the experience that our customers have with us.
 Thank you guys very much.

 Emcee: The mind-boggling part for me is the stat that you shared early in the presentation about the nine roles that somebody is interfacing with when they’re trying to just make a purchase with your company and that only half of those are covered with traditional enablement.

 If that’s not enough of a business case for those of you to expand your enablement practice or to start it, I don’t know what is, but really good stuff.
 We have a question right here in the front.
 If you don’t mind introducing yourself where you’re from.